dr-you-group/dicom-header-extractor/dicom-header-extractor.exe/README.md

 ### For Windows:

 1. Installation:
-   - Download the Windows installer [here](https://drive.google.com/file/d/17E1JVQ7Eko2_aJnMCwa0pziIqIpETnUI/view?usp=drive_link).
+   - Download the Windows installer [here](https://drive.google.com/file/d/1_WwMhjJL4Wje2_fNypDZK0kUE_3KFiMl/view?usp=sharing).
    - Extract the downloaded ZIP file.
-   - Inside the extracted folder, run `main.exe` to launch the application.
+   - Inside the extracted folder, run `dicom-header-extractor.exe` to launch the application.

 2. Steps to Use:
    - Click on the Select Directory button to choose a folder containing DICOM files.